Exploring Vision Neural Network Pruning via Screening Methodology: Proposed Method

-Where $n_c$ is the number of instances in class $c$, $N$ is the total number of all instances, $\bar{{X_j}_c}$ is the mean value of $X_j$ in class $c$ and $\bar{X_j}$ is the mean value of $X_j$. $A_c = \{i| \forall a_i \in{X_j}_c\}$.
-Generally speaking, the higher the $F$-statistic, the more separated the labels are by values of that feature and therefore the more relevant that feature is for classification.
+Consider a classification dataset $\{(\mathbf{x}^i, y^i)\}_{i=1}^{N}$, where $N$ is the number of samples in training set, $\mathbf{x}^i \in \mathbb{R}^p$ denotes a sample with $p$-dimensional features, and $y^i \in \{{1, \dots, K}\}$ represents the corresponding class label among $K$ categories.
+For each feature $x_j$, the F-statistic score is computed by first partitioning the samples into $K$ groups according to their class labels, and then evaluating the feature importance of $x_j$ by gauging the deviation of the group means from the population mean adjusted by variances.
+In essence, the F-statistic for feature $x_j$ is defined as:

-\textbf{Online F-statistic Score} In modern data science, especially in the neural network setting, the magnitude of data can be enormous when it comes to either the number of instances or the number of features, or both.
-This often causes memory issues and computing time issues.
-One of the solutions is to utilize an online data processing method.
-Here we introduce an online F score method that only occupies less memory space and has potentially faster computing speed.
-For the clarity of expression, the feature index $j$ will be omitted.
-For example, the $\bar{{X_j}_c}$ in equation \ref{eq:F} will just be $\bar{X_c}$. $\bar{X_c}$ can be represented as $\frac{S_c}{n_c}$, where $S_c$ is the sum of feature values in class $c$ and $n_c$ is the number of instances in class $c$.
-Similarly, $\bar{X}$ is $\frac{S}{N}$, where $S$ is the sum of all feature values and $N$ is the number of all instances.
-Breaking up the summation part of the denominator of equation \ref{eq:F}:
+where $N_k$ denotes the number of samples in class $k$, and $N$ is the total number of samples. $\overline{x}_{jk}$ represents the mean value of feature $x_j$ within class $k$, while $\overline{x}_j$ denotes the overall mean of feature $x_j$ across all samples.
+For a given dataset, an F-statistic score can be computed for each feature.